abhijat/axe/README.md

 It splits the JSON data set available from [PushShift](https://pushshift.io/) into smaller JSON files.

+It also writes to disk in parallel to cut down on processing time.

 At this time, the data can be split by the following keys: